 - Exterior paint is thick and more thick then solid color stain.
 This is a better use for filling or bridging cracks and most imperfections in the wood sign.
 A good application of exterior paint will last 5-10 years depending on the quality of the preparation.

 - Solid Stain is thinner than exterior paint and would not bridge those cracks and imperfections.
 However solid stain would definitely show the accent the texture of wood sign.
 Additionally, solid stain would last only 6-8 years with quality preparation.

-As mentioned it is a personal choice of what you would like you finished product look like.
-Both of offer a great color range although the solid stain is smaller than the exterior paint.
+As mentioned it is a personal choice of what you would like your finished product to look like.
+Both offer a great color range although the solid stain is smaller than the exterior paint.
 Lastly, both require a good primer base so the workload would be the same.

-Exterior Latex Or Oil – That Is the Question
+Exterior Latex Or Oil (Best Paint For Wood) – That Is the Question